Heavy-flavour (HF) analysis framework

 • Selection of tracks based on the particle identification (PID) detectors is performed via the TrackSelectorPID class.

-• Code for easy local running of the HF tasks and output processing can be found in the Run3Analysisvalidation repository.
+• The validation framework for easy local execution, testing and validation of O2Physics code can be found in the Run3Analysisvalidation repository.

 AliHyperloop